Utkarsh-Nipane/Systems-Integration-SYS-5160/README.md

 # Assignment 1: System's Integration SYS 5160 - Utkarsh Nipane

-## Welcome to the GitHub Repository of Ronit Shahu!
+## Welcome to the GitHub Repository of Systems Integration from University of Ottawa!

-This repository houses the code for our innovative project.
-Whether you're looking to contribute or simply explore, we're thrilled to have you here!
+This repository is the home of our cutting-edge project, showcasing the seamless integration of various systems.
+Whether you're eager to contribute to our project or simply curious to explore, we're delighted to have you on board!

 ---

 ## Getting Started

-These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.
+Let's embark on a journey to set up the project on your local machine for development and testing purposes.
+Follow the instructions below:

 ### Prerequisites